wagerfield/onno/docs/features.md

 Onno started life as a rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
 However, during the course of this rewrite, a number of new ideas, features and refinements to Styled System's API were introduced that eventually warranted another library.

-The additional features introduced by onno are discussed in detail below.
+The additional features introduced by onno are presented in detail below.

 ## Features <!-- omit in toc -->